poroo/DemoServer/README.md

 It's possible to compile to other platforms as well, haven't tested them.

 # Usage
-* Simply copy your demo to .../publish/demo/
+* Simply copy your demo to ./demo/
 * Main entry file should be index.html
-* Start httpserver.exe
+* Start demoserver.exe

 Browser automatically starts up and loads index.html

+# Releases
+Binaries are available at [github releases](https://github.com/poroo/DemoServer/releases).